Kate Brantley, Early Childhood Education Director

 Tiffany Hagemeyer, Early Childhood Program Coordinator

 My name is Tiffany and I am so happy to be part of the Shalom Children’s Center team!
 I moved to Asheville in 2012 after spending most of my life in the Midwest, and I love the community I have found here in the mountains.
 I am a former classroom teacher and I have several years of experience working with children in a variety of settings—from infants and toddlers in a developmental day program, to adolescents and families in behavioral and mental health treatment services.
 I have a M.Ed from the University of Toledo in Educational Theory and Social Foundations, a B.A. in Sociology, Religion, and Women’s studies from Luther College, and an Early Childhood Credential.
 I take special interest in brain-based learning strategies, educational policy, cultural competency, and peace education.
-I am honored to be a Fellow in the Sheva Center Leadership Institute for Early Childhood Professionals and engage in study and advocacy to build and strengthen the field of early childhood.
+I am honored to be a Fellow with the Sheva Center Leadership Institute for Early Childhood Professionals and engage in study and advocacy to build and strengthen the field of early childhood.
 I believe in creating a positive school environment that is child-centered, and understand how teachers build a community of peace each day through word and action.
 As a working mom, I value our children, families, and teachers as integral parts to a whole and uphold a commitment to serve them in ways that build our community to be stronger, happier, and full of love!

 Catherine Brockwell, lead teacher